 Christopher Barzak is the author of the Crawford Fantasy Award winning novel, One for Sorrow, which was made into the feature film “Jamie Marks is Dead.”
 His second book, The Love We Share Without Knowing, was a finalist for the Nebula and Tiptree Awards.
+His most recent book, The Gone Away Place, was chosen by The State Library of Ohio, the Ohioana Library Association, and the Ohio Center for the Book as the "Choose to Read Ohio" book for 2021-22, as well as was also selected for The Whippoorwill Award, presented by the National Council for Teachers of English.
 His short fiction has appeared in a variety of venues, including Asimov’s Science Fiction, Realms of Fantasy, Strange Horizons, Lady Churchill’s Rosebud Wristlet, The Year’s Best Fantasy and Horror, The Mammoth Book of Best New Horror, and The Year’s Best Science Fiction and Fantasy.
 His most recent books are Birds and Birthdays (Aqueduct Press), a collection of surrealist fantasy stories, and Before and Afterlives (Lethe Press), a collection of supernatural fantasies.
 He grew up in rural Ohio, has lived in a southern California beach town, the capital of Michigan, and has taught English in suburban and rural communities outside of Tokyo, Japan, where he lived for two years.

 Millcreek Park—the second largest municipal park in the United

 States, after Central Park, and designed by the same people.